 If you’re the sporty type, or just a spectator, the city has plenty of opportunities to get involved:

-- The Amex stadium, home to Brighton and Hove Albion FC, is located across the road from campus
+- The Amex Stadium, home to Brighton and Hove Albion FC, is located across the road from campus.
+The club will be playing in the Premier League from August 2017.

 - Sussex County Cricket Club